 Sony has taken large steps at organizing the very cluttered and messy menu system.
 While it is far from perfect it’s a great step forward.

 Eye AF works with Canon Lenses with the metabones adaptor

 Now I can auto-focus with more precision with my adapted canon lenses.
 If I do choose to use one of my Sony lenses the focus is on par with the best cameras on the market.

 The Sony A7RIII fits a wide range of photographer’s needs.
 This will prove to be a great tool for portrait, landscape and action photography.

-Come check out my in-depth Fast Start class, where I’ll cover all the external controls, and go through the entire menu system and give recommendations on best settings on a variety of needs.
-You can find it for free on CreativeLive February 20th.
-RSVP here.
+Come check out my in-depth Fast Start class, where I cover all the external controls, and go through the entire menu system and give recommendations on best settings on a variety of needs.

 Sign up for the newsletter here — it’s free.